berkay-digital/KickDevDocs/events/webhook-security.md

 ## Disabling of webhooks

-After a certain thresholds of errors received from an apps webhook endpoint, Kick may automatically unsubscribe the app from receiving webhooks.
+After a certain threshold of errors are received from an app's webhook endpoint, Kick may automatically unsubscribe the app from receiving webhooks.

-The app would then need to resubscribe to webhooks.
+The app will then need to resubscribe to webhooks.